 - Antibiotics to be added once perfusion begins:

-- 200mg teicoplanin
+- o 200mg teicoplanin

-- 120mg gentamicin
+- o 120mg gentamicin

 - o 500mg metronidazole

 Figure 1.
 Drainage of blood for priming the OCS device

 The NRP circuit is primed with 1.5 litres of Hartmann's, to which are added 4 units of red cells.
 The circuit needs to be set up before withdrawal of treatment, and warmed to 37°C by circulating through the oxygenator/heat exchanger.